UltraMessaging/lbmct/README.md

 * A CT Source can be subscribed by a non-CT Receiver.
 This is a valid “observer” use case and will not trigger any CT-oriented activities on the source.
-Note that the source will be completely unaware of non-CT Receivers and will not be able to issue any kind of warning if this use case is not desired.
+Note that the source will be nominally unaware of non-CT Receivers and will not be able to issue any kind of warning if this use case is not desired.

 * A CT Receiver subscribing to a non-CT Source is not supported.